CUBRID/cubrid-manual/en/sql/trigger.rst

     RENAME TRIGGER medal_trigger AS medal_trig;

-**Remark**
+.. note:

     *   A trigger name must be unique among all trigger names.
 The name of a trigger can be the same as the table name in the database.
     *   To rename a table trigger, you must be the trigger owner or granted the **ALTER** authorization on the table where the trigger belongs.
 A user trigger can only be renamed by its user.

 Deferred Condition and Action
 =============================